OCR-D/spec/web_api.md

 ## Terminology

-* **Processing Worker**: a Processing Worker is an [OCR-D Processor](https://ocr-d.de/en/spec/glossary#ocr-d-processor) running as a worker, listens to a message queue, pulls new jobs when available, processes them, and push the job statuses back to the queue if necessary.
+* **Processing Worker**: a Processing Worker is an [OCR-D Processor](https://ocr-d.de/en/spec/glossary#ocr-d-processor) running as a worker, i.e. listening to the Process Queue, pulling new jobs when available, processing them, and pushing the updated job statuses back to the queue if necessary.
 * **Processing Server**: a Processing Server is a server which exposes REST endpoints in the `Processing` section of the [Web API specification](openapi.yml).
-* **Process Queue**: a Process Queue is a queuing system.
+* **Process Queue**: a Process Queue is a queueing system for workflow jobs (i.e. single or chained processor runs on one workspace) to be executed by Processing Workers.
 In our implementation, it's [RabbitMQ](https://www.rabbitmq.com/).

 ## Why do we need a Web API?